Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Development_Tutorial/How_to_Create_your_own_UI.md

 ---
-description: How to Create your own UI
+description: Make your own UI based on LVGL coding or with Squareline Studio
 title: How to Create your own UI
 keywords:
 - Indicator Development Tutorial